 Disruptive Discussions at The Library

-Brought together by Ravensbourne’s Masters’ Programme our first Disruptive Discussions in event took place last Tuesday at The Library.
-The event hear from two leading pioneers and recently published authors on how to propel businesses, brands and organisations into the world of human centred innovation, personalising the brand experience and meeting the challenges of the on demand instant gratification economy.
+Our first Disruptive Discussions event took place last Tuesday at The Library.
+The event was organised by Ravensbourne Postgraduate Department and heard from two leading authors on the topic of how to grow businesses, brands and organisations, with a focus on the challenges of working towards human-centred innovation, personalising the brand experience and understanding the new landscape of an the attention economy.

-Nicole Yershon has recently published her book, Rough Diamond: Turning Disruption into Advantage in Business and Life, which looks at the transformative power of disruption both from the organisational perspective and from an individual practitioner’s experience.
+Nicole Yershon recently published, Rough Diamond: Turning Disruption into Advantage in Business and Life, which looks at the transformative power of disruption, both from an organisational perspective and from that of an individual practitioner.
 An Amazon bestseller, the book builds upon Nicole’s 10 years as Head of Ogilvy Labs, the dedicated innovation unit of Ogilvy and Mather working with global brands such as Amex, IBM, BP and Selfridges.